 - You want a baby in the future.
 A hysterectomy is not an option for women if they would like to have a baby.
-For young women with uterine fibroids, it is recommended that alternative fibroid treatments are administered even if children aren’t desired since the surgery is irreversible.
+If you are young and have fibroids, consider alternatives.
+Even if you don’t want kids now, really think about your options.
+After all, a hysterectomy is forever.

 - You can’t afford to take time off.
 Traditional hysterectomies take approximately six weeks to recover, while minimally invasive procedures can take about two weeks.
 For women who are busy with school, work, or raising a family, this time off may severely impact their lives.
 Even after recovery, it may be even longer before the patient can return to a completely active lifestyle.

 - You have not yet reached menopause.
-When the ovaries are removed as part of a hysterectomy, a woman’s hormonal balance is disrupted, causing estrogen and progesterone production to decline.
+When you lose your ovaries as part of a hysterectomy, your hormonal balance gets disrupted.
+This makes your estrogen and progesterone production decline.
 These two hormones play an important part in heart, bone, breast, and brain health.
 Even when an ovary-sparing hysterectomy is performed, the patient is more likely to develop premature ovarian function failure.

 - You wish to avoid the risks of surgery.
 Infections affect approximately 9 to 13 percent of those who undergo a hysterectomy.
 There is also a risk of damaging surrounding organs, nerve damage, hemorrhage, and anesthetic complications.